hull-ships/hull-processor/assets/readme.md

-# Data Processor
+# Processor

-**This ship lets you process user data**.
+### This ship lets you process user data

 Add & edit properties and emit new events.
 Users will pass through this code everytime they are updated or generate events.

 **Actions are micro-batched:** The code will **not** run every time an Event is recorded, but rather wait and receive several events at once.

-When a User is updated, the Processor will receive it along with all the events performed since the last batch.
+When a User is updated, Processor will receive it along with all the events performed since the last batch.
 Events are sent exactly once.

 > It is up to you to avoid infinite loops: Those calls count against your quotas and can burn through it pretty quickly.

 ![Screenshot](screen.png)

-### Sidebar
+## Left Column
+A sample user with all his/her properties, segments, latest events and changes since last recompute.
+You can search for a specific user.

+---

+## Center Column
 Write Javascript code to manipulate data, call `track()` and `traits()` to update User.
 ES6 is supported.
 You can't use asynchronous code and external libraries.
+We provide several utilities out of the box. see below.

 Example:
 ```js